This is the historic capital city of Liguria

 The fact that the commercial city of Genoa has always been a meeting point of many cultures is also manifested through its Arabic influence.
 The colorful human traffic under the arcades of the Via di Sottoripa Port Street resembles an Arabian Bazaar.

-Many of the surrounding ancient villages can be reached fron Genoa using the old railway.
+Get away from the hustle and bustle Many of the surrounding ancient villages can be reached fron Genoa using the old railway.
 There are lovely walkways leading from those villages in particular to the hinterland.
 That’s just perfect for a day’s excursion!
 The charming fishing village called Boccadasse is especially worth visiting.
 It was already very popular with writers and poets even in those olden days.